 We designed Bot Sentinel to be easy to use and also to be as informative as possible.
 We publicly display the Twitter accounts the system is tracking to give visitors of this website a better understanding of how trollbot accounts spread disinformation, and to be as transparent as possible.
 Our system updates the accounts listed on this website daily.

-Bot Sentinel is non-partisan platform; we track both left and right trollbot accounts.
+Bot Sentinel is a non-partisan platform; we track both left and right trollbot accounts.
 The system uses machine learning and artificial intelligence to classify Twitter accounts who exhibit trollbot behavior, and we then add accounts that exceed a certain threshold to a publicly available database that anyone can browse.

 We trained Bot Sentinel to identify specific types of trollbot accounts using thousands of accounts and millions of tweets for our machine learning model.
 The system can correctly identify trollbot accounts with an accuracy of 95%.
 Unlike other machine learning tools designed to detect “bots,” we are focusing on specific activities deemed inappropriate by Twitter rules.
 We analyze hundreds of Tweets per each Twitter account to determine if an account exhibit irregular tweet activity, engaging in harassment, or troll-like behavior